 Here’s how it generally works: according to this Stanford University study, hypnosis causes changes in areas of the brain associated with evaluating contexts, separating thoughts from feelings, and regulating self-consciousness.
 People who are hypnotized can more easily suspend judgment and feel less self-conscious about their actions in certain situations, allowing the hypnotherapist to suggest behavioral changes that the patient is willing to try.

 The study’s senior author, David Spiegel, says hypnosis is not about losing control.
 Instead, it’s “a way of teaching people to enhance control over their brains and bodies.”

-But Can You Be Hypnotized Into Learning A Language?
+But Can Hypnosis Help You Learn A Language?